 The release of Tom Clancy’s The Division 2 is coming up quickly, and some players have already had a chance to test out the game in the closed beta.
 Now, the open beta is on its way, giving fans a final opportunity to get their hands on the title before its release.

-This will be the first time that you will be able to get your hands on Ubisoft’s upcoming open-world multiplayer shooter, before the full game is launched on March 15.
+This will be the final time that you will be able to get your hands on Ubisoft’s upcoming open-world multiplayer shooter, before the full game is launched on March 15.

-Players will be able to take part in two main missions in The Division 2 beta, once they have successfully st up their base inside the White House.
+Players will be able to take part in three main missions in The Division 2 open beta once they have successfully st up their base inside the White House, one more than they were able to in the closed beta.
 There will also be five additional side missions alongside a few objectives that can be found and completed in the open world portion of the game.

 The sign-up option involves some simple steps.
 Select the platform on which you’d like to play the game – whether that be Xbox One, PS4 or PC.
 Sign in to a Uplay account.
 If you don’t have one already, simply sign up with them online.
 From there, confirm your email address and register your interest.

 The only downside to online beta sign-ups like this is that you’re not guaranteed to receive a code, but it seems like you can still request one even though the beta has offically went live.